A couple's wedding ring over pages of a bible. For those from 18 to 21, the lack of parental consent can be a ground for annulment.

 What if I have 2 birth certificates?
 I used the late registered one with the earlier birth date.

-A stressed man with a false birth certificate on his right and correct one on his left side.
+A stressed man with a false birth certificate on his right and correct one on his left side, just as he is about to file an application for a marriage license.

-You can do this by asking for the hospital records of where you were born, baptismal records, and school records.
+You can do this by asking for the hospital records of where you were born, the local civil registrar, baptismal records, and school records.

 You can also show other documents that would help the case.
 These would be your parent’s marriage certificates, your siblings’ birth certificates (for example, your sibling’s birth certificate shows that she was born one month after you which is clearly impossible) and other such documents.